ibexa/documentation-developer/docs/guide/bundles.md

 ## Dealing with bundles

-eZ Platform is based on the Symfony2 framework and applies a similar way of organizing the app.
+eZ Platform is based on the Symfony 3 framework and applies a similar way of organizing the app.
 Like in Symfony, where ["everything is a bundle"](http://symfony.com/doc/current/book/bundles.html), your eZ Platform application is going to be a collection of bundles.

 ### What is a bundle?